What Council is doing

 We're proud of our climate change efforts but understand it can be difficult to get a clear picture of the work Council has been doing (and has planned) to reduce our carbon footprint and prepare Kāpiti for climate change.

-To make it easier to get an understanding of our past, present and future mahi we have compiled a new report drawing together how Council is walking the climate talk.
+To make it easier to get an understanding of our past, present and future mahi, Council is committed to regularly reporting on how we are walking the climate talk.
+We release progress dates regularly.
+You can see the most recent at:

 - Climate Emergency Actions 1 January–31 December 2023 [PDF 479 KB]